Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 ### No security headers
 We did a scan of our blog website to ensure its quality and security.
 We concluded that we faced a major problem with our security headers.
 We had none...
-After some research we found that GitHub Pages doesn't provide an option to add these crucial security measures.
+After some research, we found that GitHub Pages doesn't provide an option to add these crucial security measures.

 <img src="{{ '/img/2024-04-23-secure-blog-migration/security_report_bad.png' | prepend: site.baseurl }}" alt="Bad Security Report" class="image fit" style="margin:0px auto; max-width:100%">